Wealth Planning

 Family Limited Partnerships (FLPs) enable individuals to transfer wealth to their loved ones without relinquishing centralized management of family funds.
 The general partner controls and manages the partnership, while the limited partners’ pooled assets allow them to capitalize on economies of scale.
 After contributing assets to a limited partnership, individuals can transfer partnership interests to their friends or family members, typically by gifting or selling the interest to such DGTs set up for their intended beneficiaries.
 Due to the limited partners’ lack of control (and often, a lack of marketability resulting from transfer restrictions), it may be appropriate to discount the value of the transferred limited partner interest(s) as well.

-While these methods are sophisticated strategies for asset protection and tax minimization, if you are just starting out on your estate planning journey, our Estate Planning 101: Back to Basics article covers the important documents you will need for an estate plan.
+While these methods are sophisticated strategies for wealth transfer and tax minimization, if you are just starting out on your estate planning journey, our Estate Planning 101: Back to Basics article covers the important documents you will need for an estate plan.

 Alternative gifting avenues that preserve the Lifetime Exemption amount